havocp/xsbt-wiki/Plugins-Best-Practices.md

 Here are some current plugin best practices. **NOTE:** Best practices are evolving, so check back frequently.

-## `settings` are for commands
+## Avoid overriding `settings`
 SBT will automatically load your plugin's `settings` into the build.
-Overriding `val settings` should only be done by plugins providing commands.
+Overriding `val settings` should only be done by plugins intending to provide commands.
 Regular plugins defining tasks and settings should provide a sequence named after the plugin like so:

 ```scala
 val obfuscateSettings = Seq(...)